 What Users Have to Say

 I’ve searched for what others have had to say and in the final countdown – most everyone seems to love it.

 The majority of the negative reviews were regarding the fact that it didn’t have a very powerful air movement.
 Most were able to look past that in favor of its many other attractive qualities.

 Other negative comments mentioned how the packaging came damaged, some parts were missing, or the product was faulty.
 While I did notice my fan was shipped to me in its own packaging and the box was damaged, the fan seems to be working well and there doesn’t seem to be any damage.

 I also can’t imagine that as well known as this company is that it wouldn’t replace a damaged-upon-arrival product without question.
 These reviews didn’t mention if they tried to send it back or have it replaced.

 This fan seems to have been in production for quite some time, the reviews are dating back to the 2008 time frame.
 A quick scan and it doesn’t appear that longevity is an issue, though I did find one where the fan quit after a week – this was probably due to a faulty product, which would fall under their warranty.

 It’s a hearty design that doesn’t seem to fail too easily.
 It is well built and won’t tip too easily.

 Though it doesn’t have strong wind power, it does work for smaller rooms.
-I have mind in my bedroom for sleeping, it’s quiet, the lights aren’t bright, and it does its job.
+I have mine in my bedroom for sleeping; it’s quiet, the lights aren’t bright, and it does its job.